kudojp/async_scheduler/README.md

 [![License](https://img.shields.io/github/license/kudojp/async_scheduler)](./LICENSE)

 This is a Fiber Schduler, which is a missing piece to do concurrent programming in Ruby language.
 If you are not familiar with the concept of Fiber Schduler, please refer to my presentation: [Ruby の FiberScheduler を布教したい](https://speakerdeck.com/kudojp/ruby-false-fiberscheduler-wobu-jiao-sitai).
-(Sorry in Japanses.)
+(Sorry in Japanese.)

 ## Installation